atingupta2005/elastic-search-sep-23/Labs/12-performance-migration-upgrade/1-Performance.md

 }
 ```

-## Avoid scriptsedit
+## Avoid scripts
 - If possible, avoid using script-based sorting, scripts in aggregations, and the script_score query.

-## Replicas might help with throughput, but not alwaysedit
+## Replicas might help with throughput, but not always
 - In addition to improving resiliency, replicas can help improve throughput.
 For instance if you have a single-shard index and three nodes, you will need to set the number of replicas to 2 in order to have 3 copies of your shard in total so that all nodes are utilized.

 - Now imagine that you have a 2-shards index and two nodes.
 In one case, the number of replicas is 0, meaning that each node holds a single shard.
 In the second case the number of replicas is 1, meaning that each node has two shards.
 Which setup is going to perform best in terms of search performance?
 Usually, the setup that has fewer shards per node in total will perform better.
 The reason for that is that it gives a greater share of the available filesystem cache to each shard, and the filesystem cache is probably Elasticsearch’s number 1 performance factor.
 At the same time, beware that a setup that does not have replicas is subject to failure in case of a single node failure, so there is a trade-off between throughput and availability.